hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 # [technical preview] AWS Adapter

--> **The AWS Adapter is a technical preview and not ready for production usage.** Its API is not stable and things might break unexpectedly.
+-> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).
+Also, the AWS Adapter is a technical preview and not ready for production usage.
+Its API is not stable and things might break unexpectedly.

 The `AwsTerraformAdapter` (included in the [`@cdktf/aws-cdk`](https://github.com/hashicorp/cdktf-aws-cdk) package) allows you to use Amazon Web Services Cloud Development Kit (AWS CDK) constructs in your CDK for Terraform (CDKTF) projects.